cuiziteng/ICCV_MAET/README.md

 }
 ```

+If you also interest in low-light image enhancement & exposure correction, please refer to our **BMVC2022** [project](https://github.com/cuiziteng/Illumination-Adaptive-Transformer).

 **The code is largely borrow from mmdetection and unprocess, Thx to their wonderful works~** <br/>
 MMdetection: [mmdetection](https://mmdetection.readthedocs.io/en/latest/) ([v2.7.0](https://github.com/open-mmlab/mmdetection/tree/v2.7.0)) <br/>
 Unprocessing Images for Learned Raw Denoising: [unprocess](https://github.com/timothybrooks/unprocessing)